Liccardo Spends More than Low as His 16th District War Chest Grows

 These new numbers continue the trends set in the first quarter, and are sharp indicators of the uphill battle that Low faces in his bid for the prized Silicon Valley congressional seat.

 The required financial statements for the second quarter of 2024 filed by the candidates’ campaigns showed $1,652,846 in new individual contributions for Liccardo, more than double the $751,279 raised by Low in the same period.
-For the entire campaign, which includes the primary, Liccardo’s contributions reached $4,338,803.
-Since he announced late last year, Low has reported $2,489,161 in individual contributions.
+For the entire campaign, which includes the primary, Liccardo’s total contributions reached $4,338,803.
+Since he announced late last year, Low has reported $2,489,161 in individual and committee contributions.

 The second quarter financial reports showed no changes in the momentum established by Liccardo since early this year, as the former mayor continues to accumulate endorsements and raise money faster than Low, a former Campbell city council member.